UMhlanga, KwaZulu-Natal: Economic development

-uMhlanga, specifically the former sugarcane fields of uMhlanga Ridge, has become the focus of development in the Greater Durban metropolitan area developing into one of metro’s economic hubs due to many businesses relocating offices from Durban CBD (similarly to Sandton forming the new centre of Johannesburg), a move that has been criticized for "fragmenting the urban fabric" and furthering "the new apartheid" in Greater Durban.
+uMhlanga, specifically the former sugarcane fields of uMhlanga Ridge, has become the focus of development in the Greater Durban metropolitan area developing into one of metro's economic hubs due to many businesses relocating offices from Durban CBD (similarly to Sandton forming the new centre of Johannesburg), a move that has been criticized for "fragmenting the urban fabric" and furthering "the new apartheid" in Greater Durban.
 The opening of the King Shaka International Airport in La Mercy, near uMhlanga in 2010, replacing the Durban International Airport, south of Durban was one of the main factors that triggered the fast growing development in uMhlanga.

 Due to the economic boom in the uMhlanga area as well as the new airport located nearby, various developments are under way which will substantially increase the population over the next two decades.
 In just over twenty years, uMhlanga has grown from a small beachside holiday destination on the North Coast to Greater Durban's premier business, retail and tourism hub.

-About 6 km up the coast will be the luxury Aerotropolis known as the Sibaya Coastal Precinct inland to eMdloti It is estimated that it will cost R25-50 billion to develop.
+About 6 km up the coast will be the luxury Aerotropolis known as the Sibaya Coastal City inland to eMdloti It is estimated that it will cost R25-50 billion to develop.
 It will include around 9000 houses as well as numerous social and public facilities.

 The new uMhlanga Ridge Town Centre has seen major expansion with many apartment complexes and businesses being built.
 The estimated R25 billion Cornubia development is being built across the N2 from the new town centre and will include 24000 low and middle income houses.
 In late 2017 the R1.8 billion Cornubia Mall opened to the public.

 In the uMhlanga Village, the final phase of the Pearls of Umhlanga, Pearl Sky was completed in 2017 which includes a shopping mall.
 Adjacent and inland of the Pearls of Umhlanga on Lagoon Drive, the Oceans uMhlanga development has already seen the opening of its 5-star Radisson Blu Hotel tower in June 2022 and its new luxury shopping centre, Oceans Mall in November 2022.
 At a price of R3.1 billion The Oceans uMhlanga development is the largest private sector investment in South African history narrowly beating the Pearls of Umhlanga at R3 billion.